30DaysOf/data-science-day/docs/src/content/docs/week-1/6-data-science-lifecycle.md

 Welcome to week  `Day 06` of **Foundations of Data Science Week**.
 Today, we will walk through the data science lifecycle: an essential roadmap for transforming raw data into meaningful insights.

-# The Data Science Lifecycle
+## What is the Data Science Lifecycle?

 |![ Sketchnote by [(@sketchthedocs)](https://sketchthedocs.dev) ](./img/sketchnote-ds-lifecycle.png)|
 |:---:|